 Q.98.
-What was the name of the ship that transported the Pilgrims to New England in 1620?
+What was the ship’s name that transported the Pilgrims to New England in 1620?

 A. The Mayflower

-Fact: The Mayflower was an English ship that transported the first English Puritans, who later came to be known as the Pilgrims, from Plymouth, England to the New World in 1620.
+Fact: The Mayflower was an English ship that transported the first English Puritans, who later became known as the Pilgrims, from Plymouth, England, to the New World in 1620.